SHAKyMLRepo/shakymlrepo.github.io/README.md

 - **Real-World Application**: The project demonstrates the application of machine learning in a real-world scenario and highlights the potential for predictive modeling in the real estate industry.

+**Ethics and Regulations**:

+- **Data Privacy and GDPR Compliance**: The data from this project should have no PPI included so will not have GDPR compliance implications.

+- **Data Attribution and Terms of Use**: The project will use a publically available dataset from Kaggle and will give full attribution of the data set and comply with any terms of use.

 *Feel free to reach out through LinkedIn if you'd like more details or have any questions about my projects or skills!*